ditesh/webutil/README.md

     AWS bandwidth savings: USD$ 2.22 per million visits

-It provides comparative analysis with and without compression enabled.
 A few things to note here:

 * [UglifyJS2](https://github.com/mishoo/UglifyJS2) is used to minify, optimize and compress JavaScript files
 * [csstidy](http://csstidy.sourceforge.net/) is used to optimize CSS files